 If you come from Skradin, you have two options:

-• From April to October, there is a boat shuttle service – the return journey is included in your entry ticket.
+- From April to October, a boat shuttle service includes the return journey in your entry ticket.
 The boat leaves from the jetty in Skradin (a few steps behind the visitor centre) and takes about 30 minutes each way.

-• You can also walk or cycle between Skradin and Skradinski Buk.
-The flat 4.5km trail runs parallel to the river (along its northern shore) and offers some nice views along the river valley.
+- You can also walk or cycle between Skradin and Skradinski Buk.
+The 4.5km trail runs parallel to the river (along its northern shore) and offers some lovely views along the river valley.

 You can reach Skradinski Buk from Skradin by boat shuttle or by walking or cycling the 4.5km trail along the river

-Once at Skradinski Buk, there is an easy 2km loop trail, a mix of gravel/forest trail, some cobblestone paths and boardwalks, to explore everything there is to see.
+Once at Skradinski Buk, there is an easy 2km loop trail, a mix of gravel/forest trail, some cobblestone paths and boardwalks to explore everything there is to see.
 The trail takes you past restored mill houses (which now contain exhibitions and souvenir shops) and the remains of the old hydroelectric plant, over the waterfall and to the different viewpoints.
-There are also information boards explaining the flora and fauna of the area dotted along the trail.
-The route is quite undulating (with some steps) which might be difficult to navigate with a wheelchair or stroller, though some parts of Skradinski Buk are wheelchair and stroller accessible (and there are signposts to direct you accordingly).
+Information boards also explain the flora and fauna of the area dotted along the trail.
+The route is quite undulating (with some steps), which might be challenging to navigate with a wheelchair or stroller, though some parts of Skradinski Buk are wheelchair and stroller accessible (and there are signposts to direct you accordingly).

 The loop trail at Skradinski Buk is a mix of gravel/forest trail, some cobblestone paths and boardwalks